Read the Blog

 It is essential that businesses across all sectors have robust measures in place to prevent, identify and report fraud, and that when fraud is suspected appropriate action is taken.
 This may involve conducting an internal investigation, preferably handled by external lawyers, and in some cases companies may need to self-report to HMRC.
 Other important considerations will likely arise, such as employment law obligations concerning employees suspected of carrying out the fraud, statutory duties imposed on directors of the company and reputation management issues.
 The most important thing a company should do when dealing with suspected fraud is seek specialist legal advice immediately.
 Ignoring the issues or turning a blind eye not only has serious ramifications for the business but also for its directors, officers, senior managers and owners; ignorance is far from bliss.

 For more information on the issues which may arise for businesses and practical guidance on how to deal with them, please see our earlier article.
+This blog has also been re-published by International Law Office which you can view by clicking here (subscription required).

 Following this Taxpayer Protection Taskforce budget announcement, Nicola has been quoted in various sources including: Reuters, Daily Mail Online, This is Money, Yahoo Finance UK, London South East News & MSN Ireland, stating: